PACO-CPU/minimal-mistakes/_docs/024-use-fpga.md

 wherein **riscv-uart-flash** is the flashing tool obtained from the PACO environment, **prog.elf** is your program and the argument **-w** asks the flashing tool to continue executing until it receives a terminating signal from the program running on the FPGA.

-In order to obtain the data back from the FPGA and writing data into FPGA, your application should use appropriate functions **name the functions atleast **.
+In order to obtain the data back from the FPGA and writing data into FPGA, your application should use appropriate functions.
 For a detailed description follow the [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:communicate-with-prog).